kanisterio/kanister/docs/architecture.rst

 Repository Server User Access Password Secret
 ---------------------------------------------
-The Kopia repository client needs an access username and password for authentication to connect to Kopia repository server.
+The Kopia repository client needs an access username and password for authentication to connect to the Kopia repository server.

 The Kopia client needs a user in the format of ``<username>@<hostname>``.
-The username is the same for all the clients, which is specified in ``spec.server.UserAccess.username`` of the ``RepositoryServer`` CR.
-The password and host name are provided in the form of a secret, as shown below
+The username is the same for all clients, which is specified in ``spec.server.UserAccess.username`` of the ``RepositoryServer`` CR.
+The password and host name are provided in the form of a secret, as shown below:

 .. code-block:: yaml
   :linenos: